Slow cooker Italian beef sandwiches are the perfect party food for a large crowd. This easy slow cooker recipe is the food that game day fans crave!

 Now, the beef is pretty good just like this.
 I should know, I snacked on it quite a bit as I was putting the sandwiches together.
 But, this is a post about Slow Cooker Italian Beef Sandwiches, so I should probably include the sandwich part. :)

-What also added a nice crunch was toasting the bread.
+What also added a nice crunch to the beef sandwiches was toasting the bread.
 With all the goodies, I highly recommend toasting the bread under the broiler before you assemble the sandwich.
-And once more after you add the cheese.
+And once more, after you add the cheese.

 Combine salt, pepper and Italian seasoning together in a bowl.